 About the Shipshewana FD

-Shipshewana Fire Department is made up of 23 volunteer firefighters, consisting of one chief, one assistance chief, 3 captains, and 18 firefighters.
+Shipshewana Fire Department is made up of 26 volunteer firefighters, consisting of one chief, one assistance chief, 3 captains, one chaplain and 20 firefighters.
 This fire department covers northwest corner of LaGrange County, IN including Town of Shipshewana, Newbury Township, Van Buren Township, and also 8 miles of I-80/90 Indiana Toll Road.
 This 70 square mile area-Shipshewana Fire Department provides First Responder Medical Assistance, Search and Rescue, and Fire Protection.

 Our fire department is always staying up-to-date with the latest training and skills to provide rapid and safe response in order to provide a safer community.
 Therefore, our department had monthly meetings and trainings for each of our volunteers.
-Our regular business meetings are first Tuesday of each month, regular refreshing and new skill learning trainings are third Thursday of each month, and our first responder trainings are each second Thursday.
+Our regular business meetings are first Tuesday of each month, regular refreshing and new skill learning trainings are third Thursday of each month.
 We also do truck check (thorough inspection of each fire truck and equipment) each week.

 By providing the most our fire department can provide, the Shipshewana Fire Department abide by this “Objective and Purpose” in the By-Laws of Shipshewana Volunteer Fire Department…